leechristensen/ghidra_markdown_docs/docs/Ghidra_12.0/MemoryMapPlugin/Memory_Map.md

 - ***Default*** - A normal memory block within the processor's address space.
 These blocks cannot overlap any other default block.
 Default blocks can be one of the following types:
+  - **Initialized** - Specify a value and a new block will be created using that value for every byte in the block.
+  - **Uninitialized** - An uninitialized block will be created.
+  - **File Bytes** - Select from a list of imported files and enter a starting offset for that file.
+Those bytes will be the initial value for the block.
 - ***Bit Mapped -*** This is a block that allows bit addressing of a section of bytes in memory.
 For example, the first bit of the byte at memory location 0x1000 might also be addressed as BIT:0.
 The second bit at the same byte would then be